 The RITA contest is open to 2,000 paid entries.

-Books must be received by RWA at 14615 Benfer Road, Houston, Texas 77069 no later than 5 p.m.
-CT, Jan.
-4, 2016.
+Books must be submitted to RWA’s contest site no later than 5 p.m.
+CT, January 3, 2019.
 Entrants who fail to meet this deadline will be disqualified, and the entry fee will be forfeited.
-Authors whose books are received at RWA’s office by December 15, 2015, will be eligible to win an iPad Mini or a complimentary conference registration (entrant’s choice).

 If a novel/novella is published as part of a collection, it is not necessary for each work in the collection to be entered in the contest.
-Each work will be judged independently.
+Each work will be entered independently.

-A collection of novels/novellas in one volume does not constitute a single entry; rather, each work must be entered separately, and five copies of the book must be submitted for each entry.
+A collection of novels/novellas in one volume does not constitute a single entry; rather, each work must be entered and uploaded separately.
 The appropriate fee will be paid for each entry.